Coronavirus and Kids: Doctors Answer Parents’ COVID-19 Questions

 The coronavirus is here and parents have questions about the threat COVID-19 poses to the health of their children.
 As of now, answers have not been satisfactory, consistent, or satisfactorily consistent.
-Early studies out of China suggest that though mortality rates are low — though still highly worrisome at a population level — novel coronavirus does pose a serious risk to children as well as the elderly, specifically some children with pre-existing conditions.
+Studies so far suggest that though mortality rates are low — though still highly worrisome at a population level — novel coronavirus does pose a risk to some children, specifically some children with pre-existing conditions, and is especially virulent for the elderly,.
 That said, all children can be vectors for the disease and scientist have not yet uncovered any patterns in infection that might justify complacency.
 Outcomes among infants, in particular, have been varied and have many front-line medical workers we’ve spoken to are worried.

 This story, which will be updated frequently until scientific consensus is reached on the questions posed, is intended to be an up-to-date accounting of what epidemiologists, doctors, and public health workers know so far.
 All quotes are timestamped because available information is becoming outdated rapidly.
 Answers should be understood in light of that fact.
 Just because we believe we know something now does not mean that thing is true.
 A lot of hypotheses have yet to be tested.
 In the meantime, the best approach is to maintain social distance and to stay informed.